Brick Court Chambers

 • Athena Capital Fund v the Secretariat of State of Holy See [2025] EWHC 355 (Comm): acting for the Vatican in a fraud trial concerning an allegedly overvalued London property sold to the Vatican (led by Charles Hollander KC) (one of the Lawyer’s Top 20 cases of 2024).

-• Dekel v Clerkenwell Limited: acting for the claimant in three related sets of proceedings concerning an investment in a failed development project in London (led by Ben Woolgar).
+• Dekel v Clerkenwell Limited: acting for the claimant in three related sets of proceedings concerning an investment in a failed development project in London (with Ben Woolgar).
 Two of these proceedings are derivative proceedings, and one is brought in the BVI.
 Jagoda appeared unled at an interim hearing in the Insolvency and Companies Court and successfully obtained a stay of proceedings pending resolution of BVI proceedings.

 • As sole counsel, acting for a professional surety putting forward a defence of fraudulent misrepresentation as the basis for the recission of a guarantee (worth £440,000).